xrdocs/design/_blogs/2023-11-15-routed-access-for-rural-broadband.md

 ### PON Agnostic
 One of the first decisions a new rural broadband provider makes is how to deploy PON.
 The optical line terminal (OLT) is the starting point of the optical network and serves as the demarkation point of the access network.
 Many PON vendors offer OLTs in a variety of form-factors, from massive 48-port PON shelves to 4-port temperature-hardened remote OLTs, to pluggable SFPs that provide full OLT functionality when plugged into an ethernet port.

 The sparser densities and longer distances in rural broadband will typically favor smaller form factor OLTs.
-But whatever the form factor, the Routed Access for Rural Broadband design supports any vendor's OLT that connects to the access network via common ethernet technologies.
+In any case, the Routed Access for Rural Broadband design supports any vendor's OLT that connects to the access network via common ethernet technologies.

 ### Routed Access
 Access domains have traditionally been built using flat Layer 2 native ethernet technologies.
 But traditions sometimes persist even when the reasons for them no longer exist.
 In the past, many people defaulted to Layer 2 networks because switching was less expensive and Layer 2 seemed simpler than IP/MPLS networks.
 But big shifts in the economics of routing silicon have made routers more affordable and innovations like Segment Routing have made MPLS much simpler to deploy.